ltrujello/ltrujello.github.io/docs/category_theory/Sheaves/Stalks and Germs.md

 We may naively suppose that $\displaystyle A = \coprod_{i \in I}A_i = \{(a, i) \mid a \in A_i, i \in I \}$, since such a set admits a family of functions $\displaystyle \text{inc}_i: A_i \to \coprod_{i \in I}A_i$.
 However, we cannot guarantee that this the triangle
-\

 <img src="../../../png/category_theory/chapter_10/tikz_code_3_1.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-ill commute.
+will commute.
 In fact, it will never commute, since it would imply that for each $a \in A_i$, $(a, i) = (f_{ij}(a), j)$, which cannot happen as the tuples are mismatched.
 Since it is too strong to demand equality, we can define an equivalence relation $\sim$ on $\displaystyle \coprod_{i \in I}A_i$